 IV.
-CONCLUDING REMARK: INNOVATION 2.0- FROM MANUFACTURING PARADIGM TO SERVICE PARADIGM
+CONCLUDING REMARK: INNOVATION 2.0 AS PARADIGM SHIFT FROM MANUFACTURING TO SERVICE PARADIGM

-In this paper, we provide a view around paradigm shift of innovation based on fluid metaphor proposed by [12], [13].
-Then we also discussed the efforts and results of three practical innovation modes based on extended TOE framework.
-The analysis and conclusion maybe will be advantage to understanding innovation activities in municipal administration and some other sectors in current information age.
+In this paper, we provide a view around paradigm shift of innovation based on fluid metaphor proposed by [3], [14].
+Then we also discussed the efforts and results of three practical innovation modes of innovation 2.0 based on extended TOE framework.
+The analysis and conclusion maybe will help to understand the change of innovation activities in modern service industry and other industries in current information age.

-Kristoffersen & Ljungberg suggest that a society evolves more through cooperative work instead of bureaucracy [29], [30]; organizations more through service instead of manufacture orientation, and the emergence and convergence of modern ICT contributed to this direction.
+Kristoffersen & Ljungberg suggest that a society evolves more through cooperative work instead of bureaucracy [30], [31]; organizations more through service instead of manufacture orientation, and the emergence and convergence of modern ICT contributed to this direction.
 Since the industrial revolution, most of the work has been carried out in offices, factories, shops, laboratories and other fixed locations, depending on the physical settings and working hours of an organization to coordinate the work in time and space.
-Spurred by the emergence and convergence of ICT, the rapid development of ubiquitous computing, which is typified by mobile technology, makes it feasible to move work away from the fixed desks to support the service work engaged with the customers where they are in their living context [31].
+Spurred by the emergence and convergence of ICT, the rapid development of ubiquitous computing, which is typified by mobile technology, makes it feasible to move work away from the fixed desks and laboratories to support innovation and the service work engaged with the users and customers where they are in their living context.

 Innovation means the process of making changes to something established by introducing something new.
-The goal of innovation is positive change, to make someone or something better.
-Innovation leading to increased productivity is the fundamental source of increasing wealth in an economy.
-Innovation 2.0 has the potential to utilize the mobile technology, adapting the service mentality instead of the manufacturing mentality, take the work closer to the user, allow more integration of innovation services and providing users with a more flexible approach to involve in the innovation.
+The goal of innovation is positive change, to serve and create value for users, to make someone or something better.
+Innovation, leading to increased productivity, is the fundamental source of increasing wealth in an economy.
+The emergence and convergence of ICT provides people with a more flexible approach to innovation, takes the innovation close to users, allows more integration of innovation services, thus dissolves the traditional boundary of laboratory research and R&D activities, and further pushes the transition of innovation pattern to Innovation 2.0.

-Therefore, technology innovation is an emergence out of the complex interaction of the actors and elements of innovation.
-It is also the outcome of the double helix structure of technology development and application innovation.
-The emergence and convergence of ICT enables knowledge-based society, dissolves the boundary of traditional science labs and further pushes the transition of technology innovation mode to Innovation 2.0.
-It is very important to form the user-centric, demand-driven open innovation, co-innovation application innovation platform to complement the technology development platform.
+Technology innovation, as an emergence out of the complex interaction of the actors and elements of innovation, is an outcome of the double helix structure of technology development and application innovation [4].
+The role of the user and real value creation in innovation can't be neglected any more.
+It is very important to adopt the service mentality instead of the manufacturing mentality, and to form the usercentric, demand-driven open innovation, co-innovation application innovation platform such as AIP to complement the technology development platform such as high-tech Park.
+Taking advantage of ICT convergence, Innovation 2.0, which involves the users in a knowledge-based society, will usher in a paradigm shift of innovation from manufacturing paradigm to service paradigm.